Kisii, Kenya: Economy

 The economy of Kisii town is derived from commerce and agriculture.
 Crops and fruit cultivated around the area include maize, managu, beans, bananas, pineapples, avocados, pawpaws etc. Cash crops in this area within and outside the municipality include coffee and tea which had been in existence before independence.
 Coffee processing within the municipality is also carried out.
 Kisii is the fastest growing town in western Kenya due to its high population, political stability and general tranquility.

 There is also food processing, health care, and education industries.
 Although it has few industrial activities, it has potential for larger agro-based industries due to its location in a rich agricultural area.
 Soapstone quarrying takes place near the town around Tabaka, southwest of the town and a few kilometres off the Kisii-Isebania Road.
 Coca-Cola had a bottling and distribution plant in Kisii municipality until 2017 when it was closed.
-The town hosts large supermarket chains e.g., Naivas and Quickmart.
-It also hosts commercial banking and financial institutions' branches.
-These include the long-existing Kenya Commercial Bank (KCB), Absa Bank, National Bank, Post Bank, and Co-operative Bank.
-Newer entrants in the banking sector such as Equity Bank, I&M Bank, CFC Stanbic, Credit Bank, Kenya Women Finance Trust, Family Bank, Chase Bank, Eco-Bank, Diamond Trust Bank and K-Rep Bank and have launched new branches taking advantage of the large population and the positioning of Kisii as a growing commercial hub town.
-Mwalimu Cooperative Savings & Credit Society Limited (Mwalimu Sacco), the largest Sacco in Kenya, maintains a branch in Kisii.
-The central bank of Kenya has set up an exchange center to serve the larger South Nyanza region and some parts of Central Rift.
+The town hosts large supermarket chains and also hosts commercial banking and financial institutions' branches.
 Moreover, like many of Kenya's major urban centres, there is an influx of numerous other business ventures such as the hospitality sector with hotels, bars, restaurants, sports pubs, among other commercial activities.